Sameer-Ahmed7/Anomaly-Detection-on-FashionMNIST/README.md

 images that do not belong to any of the predefined fashion categories or images that exhibit unusual or unexpected characteristics compared to the majority of the dataset.
 <h1>What is our approach:</h1>
-Here to find out anomalies in FashionMNIST dataset, I am considering one FashionMNIST class (label) as normal and rest of nine classes as anomaly.
+Here to find out anomalies in the FashionMNIST dataset, I have considered one FashionMNIST class (label) as normal and the rest of the nine classes as an anomaly.
 <ol>
   <li>
     <b>Normal</b>